News

 Computing clusters

-Computing clusters can split calculations into many parallel branches and analyse data in all directions at once.
-Data exchange with such a structure is possible through a connecting network between branches.
+Computational clusters are able to split calculations into many parallel branches and analyze data on all directions at once simultaneously.
+Data exchange in such a structure is possible through a linking network between the branches.

 Load balancing clusters

-This cluster type is also called distributive.
-Their work principle consists of the input nodes work, which selects requests for computational nodes.
-However, there may be more than one node as input points for queries.
+This type of clusters is also called distribution clusters.
+The principle of their operation consists in the work of input nodes that select requests by computational nodes.
+In this case, there can be more than one node as input points for requests.

-Requests arrive at one or more nodes that act as entry points.
-Further, the nodes distribute the requests among the computational nodes, which carry out their direct processing.
+Requests arrive at one or more nodes that play the role of input points.
+The nodes then distribute the requests to the compute nodes that directly process them.

 High availability clusters